 1. Soak the chickpeas overnight

-2. Drain the soaked chickpeas, and cook in plenty of water, with 1 tsp baking soda, until soft (about 40 minutes, but will vary according to beans)
+2. Drain the soaked chickpeas, and cook in plenty of water, with 3 garlic cloves and 1 tsp baking soda, until soft (about 40 minutes, but will vary according to beans)

 3. IMPORTANT!
 The baking soda will cause a stiff foam to collect on top of the boiling water.
 SKIM THIS FOAM OFF AND DISCARD.
 This is the magic secret process for good hummus.

-6. Add the tahini, salt and sugar, and 3/4th cup of the cooking liquid
+6. Add the tahini, the juice of one lemon, salt, very little ground cumin, Jalapeño, and 1.5 cups of the cooking liquid

-7. Mix until you get smooth consistency.
+7. Blend until you get smooth consistency.
 Add liquid if necessary

-9. Add olive oil and lemon juice on top.
-Sprinkle with Paprika and ground Cumin.
+9. Add olive oil and the juice of one lemon on top.
+Sprinkle with Paprika.

 Nothing could be simpler than roasting brussel sprouts.